victorbiga/engineering-management/README.md

 ## Project management

+* 📖 [The Mythical Man-Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) by Frederick Brooks is a classical book about software project management.
+	* Now I do not think software managers have less inherent courage and firmness than chefs, nor than other engineering managers.
+But false scheduling to match the patron's desired date is much more common in our discipline than elsewhere in engineering.
+	* The boss must first distinguish between action information and status information.
+He must discipline himself not to act on problems his managers can solve.
 * Jason Yip, [It's Not Just Standing Up: Patterns for Daily Standup Meetings](http://martinfowler.com/articles/itsNotJustStandingUp.html): standup are a pretty controversial topics.
 This article on Martin Fowler's blog provides a good list of patterns and anti-patterns to ensure they're a good productive use of everybody's time.
 * [15 Fundamental Laws of Software Development](https://www.exceptionnotfound.net/fundamental-laws-of-software-development/)
 * [How we structure our work and teams at Basecamp](https://m.signalvnoise.com/how-we-set-up-our-work-cbce3d3d9cae#.jjb8slcxg)